 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicted a 2% decline in employment of electrical and electronics engineering technicians between 2014 and 2024, citing job growth will occur slowly as companies seek engineering contract services.
-The median salary for electrical and electronics engineering technicians was $61,130 per year in 2015, according to the BLS.
-The BLS predicted a fast-as-average 5% job growth for civil engineering technicians between 2014 and 2024.
-The median salary for civil engineering technicians was $49,260 in 2015, as reported by the BLS.
+The U.S. Bureau of Labor Statistics (BLS) predicted little or no change in employment for electrical and electronics engineering technicians between 2018 and 2028, citing job growth will occur slowly as companies seek engineering contract services.
+The median salary for electrical and electronics engineering technicians was $64,330 per year in 2018, according to the BLS.
+The BLS predicted a fast-as-average 5% job growth for civil engineering technicians between 2018 and 2028.
+The median salary for civil engineering technicians was $52,580 in 2018, as reported by the BLS.

 Most associates degree programs are developed for continuation toward a bachelor's degree in electrical engineering technology or related major.
 In some cases, students may apply credit from an associate's degree to a four-year bachelor's degree program.
 Typically, those with a bachelor's degree qualify to research, design and apply new electrical technology.